+The MPC receives calls from the public, physicians, nurses, pharmacists, and first responders.
 Poison centers take calls from and manage cases about people of all ages.
-Just under half of exposure cases managed by the MPC involved children younger than six, but the more serious cases occurred in adolescents, adults, and seniors.
+While 39% of exposure cases managed by the MPC involved children younger than six, the more serious cases occurred in adolescents, adults, and older adults.
+More serious cases often require multiple follow-ups calls between the MPC and health care providers.